lcpilling/lukesRlib/README.md

     - [annotate_textp()](#annotate_textp)

 ## Installation
-To install `lukesRlib` from GitHub use the `remotes` package:
+To install the development version from GitHub use the `remotes` package:

 `remotes::install_github("lukepilling/lukesRlib")`

-To update the package just run the above command again.
+I periodically "release" a version number once it works as expected.
+The development version may contain things that do not yet "work".

 ## Hypothesis testing